syedahmedjamil/qt-graphviz-visualizer/README.md

 GraphViz Dot Visualizer C++ Qt Widget
 =====================================

-This is extended version of (https://github.com/nbergont/qgv).
+This is extended version of (https://github.com/nbergont/qgv).<br/>
-I have added a wrapper class to easily add edges , nodes , attributes .
-Just include the graphVizwrapper.h class in your main file <br/>
-and use the functions present in the class
+I have added a wrapper class to easily add edges , nodes , attributes.<br/> Just include the graphVizwrapper.h class in your main file and use the functions present in the class

 Demo :
 ------